akosbalasko/yarle/README.md

 ## Release notes

+## Version 3.4.0
+- Changelog:
+   1. Pure urls (no text, or same as the url) are converted to \<url\>
+   2. Note is stored in HTML format as well (see `keepOriginalHtml` option)
+   3. monospace blocks can be recognized as codeblocks (see `monospaceIsCodeBlock` option)
+   4. MD characters are not escaped from now (see `keepMDCharactersOfENNotes` option)
+   5. Creation time set correctly
+   6. A bug fixed with self-closing anchor tags (#140)

 ### Version 3.2.3
 - Changelog:
    1. Template's path must be specified as absolute path in the config file